MongoExpUser/Deploy-AWS-VPC-DynamoDB/README.md

 ## Deploy-AWS-VPC-DynamoDB

-Create the following resources with **TypeScript CDK** for a Database Migration Project:
+Create the following resources with **TypeScript CDK** for a database migration project:

 1) AWS VPC.